MovinIn/SpiritualAdventure/utility/json/Parsing_README.md

 ## ICutsceneAction

 ### Speech Action: `SpeechAction`
 A `SpeechLine` that can be used in a cutscene as an action.
+This is usually specified in the _speechAction_ attribute of a Cutscene Action Group.
 ```
 {
   "type": "speechAction",